Castle Peak (Hong Kong): Geography

+The hill looks to be triangular, with two other peaks surrounding the hill in its north and south (with heights of 539 metres (1768 ft) and 517 metres (1696 ft) respectively).

 The area to the west of the hill is an industrial area with two power plants owned by CLP (Castle Peak Power Station and Black Point Power Station).
 It is also the old name of Tuen Mun during early British rule before starting development of Tuen Mun New Town.
 In early proposal of the development, the new town was named Castle Peak New Town.

 Castle Peak is unique in that it is among the few prominent mountains in Hong Kong which are not inside a country park.

+Formation

+The shape of the hill is formed by wearing and erosion on the granite forming the hill.
+This weathering erodes granite blocks, causing disintegration of the blocks.
+The granite are broken into smaller pieces, where they fall and accumulate on the less steep slopes in the west of the mountain.
+As there are more steeper slopes on the eastern side, some of the debris would fall down there to the Tuen Mun Valley.

 Castle Peak Hinterland

-Firing Range
+Firing

 Most areas north of the mountain and west of the mountain are commonly known as the Castle Peak Hinterland.
 Much of this large rocky hinterland is a designated firing range used by the People's Liberation Army and police forces in Hong Kong, and is named the "Tsing Shan Firing Range".
 Warnings are issued to the public before live military exercises are carried out.
 Sometimes the Firing Range is open to the public, but before venturing into the restricted areas, it is best to confirm the days on which the hinterland firing range is open to the public by searching for "firing range" in the Hong Kong Government press release website.
 The press releases concerning the firing range for any given month is typically released one week prior to the start of that month.
 Generally speaking, Saturdays, Sundays and Public Holidays are open days.

 There are many hills that are considered sub-peaks of Castle Peak within this hinterland.
 Mountains Kon Shan and Por Lo Shan are frequently visited by hikers because the area's terrain has been compared to that of the Grand Canyon in the US, but on a smaller scale.

 The summit of Castle Peak is not part of the Hinterland and is accessible daily, some of the routes leading up to the summit, namely from the north and west, may be closed because of military exercises on select days.